Practical Philosophy

 Ethical Vows (ACE):

-Acceptance: I vow to develop and practice acceptance.
-In life there are things that which we can influence and things which we cannot.
+In life there are things which we can influence and things which we cannot.
 By fostering a mindset of acceptance toward the unchangeable we learn to direct our attention toward constructively engaging with what can be influenced.
-By doing so we are able to turn emotional thinking responses like anxiety and fear into rational responses like caution or preparation.
-Directing our attention toward what is actionable and rational fosters greater equanimity.
+By doing so we are able to turn emotional thinking (automatic thinking that is based on our emotions) responses like anxiety and fear into rational responses like caution or preparation.
+Directing our attention away from that which is outside our control and toward what is rational and actionable fosters equanimity.

-The Ataraxist view of acceptance also entails the concept of universal acceptance used in rational emotive behavior therapy (REBT).
-Universal acceptance means accepting oneself and others as flawed and fallible, and accepting the world as complicated and imperfect.
-Universal acceptance does not mean that we have to like the way things are, rather it means that we understand that there are many things which we cannot change.
-Universal acceptance allows us to be more understanding, and therefore more compassionate and forgiving (see Compassion below).
+Unconditional acceptance does not mean that we have to like or agree with the way things are, rather it means that we understand that there are many things which we cannot change or cannot currently change.
+Unconditional acceptance ensures that our expectations conform with reality, and it keeps us present-focused (since we cannot change the past and we can only influence the future to varying degrees).
+Unconditional acceptance also allows us to be more understanding—and therefore more compassionate and forgiving (see Compassion below).

 Ethical commitment: I vow to act according to the commitments of Ataraxist ethics, to the best of my ability.
 I vow to live authentically (in accordance with my well-thought-out beliefs and values) and courageously.